 Sophie is the Business and Operations Manager at the Centre for Global Equality.
 In 2014 following a brief spell in Doha working on Qatar Science Festival, an international capacity building event for children, Sophie co-founded the First Steps Project, a Brighton-based non-for-profit that ran workshops and training programs for young people living in areas of deprivation.
 After the successful delivery of a number of programmes, Sophie spent two years working and volunteering in developing countries, predominantly in India, Sri Lanka and Indonesia.
 Working abroad was an opportunity for Sophie to experience different working environments in different cultures.
 Seeing first-hand the social, environmental and political challenges faced by the developing world has enhanced Sophie’s perspective on social and economic responsibility, inspiring her to pursue a career in international sustainable development.

-Abhi is the CCO of CW Cambridge Wireless and CEO of the Product as a Service Consortium.
-At CW, Abhi initiated and leads on the 5G private network testbed in Cambridge, corporate digital innovation accelerators and high value collaborations.
+Abhi was the CCO of CW Cambridge Wireless and CEO of the Product as a Service Consortium.
+At CW, Abhi initiated and lead on the 5G private network testbed in Cambridge, corporate digital innovation accelerators and high value collaborations.

 Alex Patto